IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/api.md

 ### Other response types

-You must be remember that, by default, ICF expects a functions return `content-type` will be JSON.
-Since for the remaining functions this is not the case, you must be mindful to set the appropriate response types with the `--response-type <TYPE>` flag.
+If you do not return the default , we explicitly set the appropriate response type with the `--response-type <TYPE>` flag.
 Valid type values include `http`, `json`, `text`, and `svg`.

-Let's demonstrate how to create non-JSON endpoints by creating an endpoint for your redirect web action.
+Let's demonstrate how to create an endpoint for your redirect web action.

 1. Create the endpoint for the HTTP endpoint: